Surround yourself with these healthy Low-Carb Game Day Recipes and you'll wake up happy even if your team doesn't win!

 2. Buffalo Chicken Meatloaf

-Buffalo Chicken Meatloaf Cups is the first recipe that comes to mind when I think of low-carb game day snacks.
+Buffalo Chicken Meatloaf Cups is the first recipe that comes to mind when I think of game day food befitting of a Superbowl party.
 I guess it's the flavor profile and fun shape.

 Make them in a regular or mini-sized muffin tin (or even shaped like a meatball!)